dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-This will make different tasks distinguishable, with a gray background color, and push the delete button to the right, aligning it vertically to the task.
+This will make different tasks distinguishable with a gray background color, and push the delete button to the right, aligning it vertically to the task.

-Now our interface is ready to list tasks, so we need to make it visible by adding it to `src/app/app.component.html` file.
+Now our interface is ready to list tasks, so we need to make it visible by adding it to the `src/app/app.component.html` file.
 Open it and the `TaskListComponent` as follows:

 {% highlight html %}
 <app-nav-bar></app-nav-bar>